achidlow/achidlow.github.io/_drafts/beyond-naive-bayes-part-1.md

 ![naive bayes graphical structure](/assets/images/naive-bayes.png){:class="float-right"}

 Naive Bayes is a family of bayesian classifiers that has a very natural interpretation as a probabilistic graphical model.
-It is possibly the simplest such type of
+It is possibly the simplest such type of network

 <div style="clear: both;"></div>

 ### Footnotes

-[^1]: For an interesting example of this see _[Sachs et al. (2005)](http://science.sciencemag.org/content/sci/308/5721/523.full.pdf)_, which applied Bayesian network learning to protein signaling pathways, predicting a novel casual relationship which was then experimentally verified.
+[^1]: For an interesting example of this see _[Sachs et al. (2005)](http://science.sciencemag.org/content/sci/308/5721/523.full.pdf)_, which applied Bayesian network learning to protein signalling pathways, predicting a novel casual relationship which was then experimentally verified.

 {::comment}
 _In this post we'll show how to make Naive Bayes less naive by introducing tree structured dependencies using the Chow-Liu algorithm, resulting in a model with lower bias.
 We'll also use this as a very brief introduction to the broader class of probabilistic graphical models._